teckel12/notes/README.md

 1. List notes
 1. View notes

 Thats it!
-As that was the only requirements ;)
+As those were the only requirements ;)